Go places with SPAN in summer 2017

 Set your sights on traveling overseas with SPAN in summer 2017.

 First, learn more about this one-of-a-kind research and travel program.
-Read more about the 2017 destinations and the faculty advisors Dana Lindaman, Ph.D., (Morocco) and Matt Miller, Ph.D.
-(Russia), who will lead the study and research student groups.
+Read more about the 2017 destinations and the faculty who will lead the study and research student groups, namely Ryan Goei, Ph.D., (Morocco) and advisors Dana Lindaman, Ph.D., (Morocco) and Matt Miller, Ph.D.
+(Russia), who has previously taken SPANners to Russia.

 SPAN is open to students from all Minnesota colleges and universities.
 Check out this rewarding possibility, then apply to be a SPAN researcher for summer 2017.
 Completion of the SPAN research program earns eight upper-level University of Minnesota credits; SPAN also satisfies the Writing Intensive and Global Perspectives requirements for U of M students.
 The SPAN research paper can also be used for one’s honors or senior thesis.